 As the educational landscape continues to evolve, there’s a greater focus on teaching in a virtual environment.
-While online learning is nothing new to education as a whole, it is still somewhat novel in healthcare education.
-As you look ahead to teaching your online/hybrid healthcare education course(s), it’s key to remember the basics that will help you create a foundation for success:
+While online learning is common in education as a whole, it is still somewhat new in healthcare education.
+As you look ahead to teaching your online health education course, it’s key to remember the basics that will help you create a foundation for success:

 For as long as you’ve been teaching, you’ve been writing objectives.
 At the beginning of my academic career, I often saw these as hurdles to get over before I could engage my students in “active learning”.
 Of course, I was wrong—session objectives help you guide what you’re going to teach and how you’re going to teach it while also setting expectations for students.
 With so many moving parts in the shift to teaching online, your learning objectives have never been more valuable.
 And they can serve as a bit of normalcy in this new type of classroom.